-Most developed countries have an HDI score of 0.8 or above (in the very high human development tier).
-These countries have stable governments, widespread education, healthcare, high life expectancies, and growing, powerful economies.
+Most developed countries have an HDI score of 0.8 or above, landing them in the very high human development tier.
+These countries have stable governments, widespread affordable education and healthcare, high life expectancies and quality of life, and growing, powerful economies.

-The least developed countries (LDCs) in the world have HDI scores in the low human development tiers with HDI scores below 0.55.
+In contrast to this are the world's least-developed countries (LDCs), which tend to have HDI scores below 0.55, in the "low human development" category.
 LDCs face unstable governments, widespread poverty, lack of access to healthcare, and poor education.
 Additionally, these countries have low income and low life expectancies, coupled with high birth rates.
-The HDI helps the United Nations determine which countries need assistance, specifically LDCs.
-The UN has held four conferences to assess LDCs and develop strategies to boost them out of the category.
+This illustrates the fundamental purpose of the HDI: to help the United Nations determine which countries (especially which least-developed countries) are most in need of assistance.

 The 2021/22 version of the HDI report outlined what it called an emerging "new uncertainty complex", in which three rising factors: widespread and intensifying politcal and societal polarization, dangerous planetary climate change, and sweeping societal industrial transformation (such as increasing automation), were generating new and unpredictable types of uncertainty.
 The report offers the COVID-19 pandemic and the 2022 war in Ukraine as example manifestations of this new uncertainty complex.